Exoplanet Populations and their Dependence on Host Star Properties: Trends with Stellar Metallicity

 \runinhead{Transiting sub-Neptunes} The large number of planets smaller than Neptune discovered by the \Kepler mission provide a unique opportunity to constrain the metallicity-dependence of planets down to Earth-sizes.
 Follow-up high resolution spectroscopy of \Kepler exoplanet hosts confirm that sub-Neptunes form around a wide range of stellar metallicities ($\FeH\approx[-0.6-0.5]$) and extend this trend to Earth-sized planets \citep{2012Natur.486..375B,2013ApJ...771..107E,2013ApJ...770...43M}.

 \cite{2014Natur.509..593B} divided the sample into rocky planets ($R<1.7 R_\oplus$) and gas dwarfs ($1.7 R_\oplus < R < 3.9 R_\oplus$) and find that the mean metallicity of rocky planets is consistent with solar.
 On the other hand, the larger gas dwarfs have a mean metallicity of $\FeH=0.05$ that is significantly higher than non-planet hosting stars \citep{2015ApJ...808..187B}.
 Such a trend is consistent with a planet-metallicity correlation for the maximum size/mass of Neptunes \citep{2016MNRAS.461.1841C,2017AJ....153..142P}.
-However, \cite{2015ApJ...799L..26S} argue that the \Kepler data is better described by a continuous increase in metallicity with planet radius (Figure \ref{f:FeH:transit}).
+However, \cite{2015ApJ...799L..26S} and \cite{2020AJ....160..253L} argue that the \Kepler data is better described by a continuous increase in metallicity with planet radius (Figure \ref{f:FeH:transit}), though \cite{2021AJ....162...69K} argue against such a relation.

 Planet occurrence rates as a function of spectroscopic metallicity were calculated by \cite{2016AJ....152..187M} for a sample of 20,000 \Kepler target stars with medium resolution spectroscopy from \cite{2016A&A...594A..39F}.
-They find no difference in the occurrence rate of sub-Neptunes as a function of metallicity, except at orbital periods smaller than 10 days (see also \citealt{2017arXiv171201198W,2017arXiv171204042P}).
+They find no difference in the occurrence rate of sub-Neptunes as a function of metallicity, except at orbital periods smaller than 10 days (see also \citealt{2018AJ....155...68W,2018AJ....155...89P}).
 This elevated occurrence rate at short orbital periods is consistent with the higher detection frequency of sub-Neptunes around metal-rich stars \citep{2015AJ....149...14W,2016ApJ...832..196Z}.

-Several other papers have pointed out trends in host star metallicity with the planet orbital period distribution \citep{2013ApJ...763...12B,2013A&A...560A..51A,2015MNRAS.453.1471D,2017arXiv170607807D}, though there is some disagreement on the planet radius and orbital period where these transitions occur.
+Several other papers have pointed out trends in host star metallicity with the planet orbital period distribution \citep{2013ApJ...763...12B,2013A&A...560A..51A,2015MNRAS.453.1471D,2018PNAS..115..266D}, though there is some disagreement on the planet radius and orbital period where these transitions occur.
 The trend identified by \cite{2016OLEB...46..351A} that small ($<2~R_\oplus$) planets interior to the habitable zone may predominantly found in low-metallicity stars is tantalizing, but was found to not be significant when taking into account detection completeness by \cite{2016AJ....152..187M}.